 The woodland lies within the former Tynedale Greenbelt.

 A right is reserved to Harworth Estates to enter with plant and machinery to carry out environmental tests and geological surveys.

-An overage (clawback) agreement exists whereby 50% of the increase in the value of the land attributable to securing certain types of planning permission is payable to Harworth Estates.
+An overage (clawback) agreement exists whereby 50% of the increase in the value of the land attributable to securing certain types of planning permission is payable to Harworth Estates up until 2036.